Skip to main content

 A rule is a PDL Expression or Correlation that performs query matching and/or aggregations on input events.
 A rule can have additional annotations (e.g. MITRE ATT&CK Technique IDs) for further processing by other analytics systems.
 We've also created a tool for security practitioners to convert existing Sigma Rules to PDL (see padas-tools repo for details).

-IDUnique identifier.
-This ID is also used as a key when updating/deleting the entry.
+IDStringUnique identifier for the rule.
+This ID is used as a key when updating or deleting the rule entry.

 Lookups